Edgar J. Goodspeed

 Edgar Johnson Goodspeed (October 23, 1871 – January 13, 1962) was an American theologian and scholar of Greek and the New Testament, and Ernest DeWitt Burton Distinguished Service Professor of the University of Chicago until his retirement.
 He taught for many years at the University of Chicago, whose collection of New Testament manuscripts he enriched by his searches.
 The University's collection is now named in his honor.

 Biography

 Edgar J. Goodspeed was born in Quincy, Illinois.
 He was the son of Thomas Wakefield Goodspeed.
-At the age of ten, Goodspeed has been tutored in Latin by his father's students at Baptist Union Theological Seminary in Morgan Park, Illinois.
+At the age of ten, Goodspeed had been tutored in Latin by his father's students at Baptist Union Theological Seminary in Morgan Park, Illinois.
 Edgar J. Goodspeed received pre-college classes at the Old University of Chicago, and finished in 1886.

 His wife's name was Elfleda Bond, and his father-in-law was Joseph Bond.

 He died in 1962 and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.